 Best flea and tick prevention for dogs [OTC]

 Warning label: Monitor your dog after application.
-Side effects may include signs of skin irritation such as redness, scratching, or other signs of discomfort.
+Side effects may include skin irritation such as redness, scratching, or other signs of discomfort.
 Gastrointestinal signs such as vomiting or diarrhea have also been reported.
-If these or other side effects (such as lethargy or agitation) occur, consult your veterinarian or call.
+If these or other side effects, such as lethargy or agitation, occur, contact your veterinarian.

-Before choosing one of these products, please read my article: WARNING!
+Before choosing one of these products, you may also want to read my article: WARNING!
 The Hidden Dangers of Flea and Tick Medications.

 RX TOP PICK